Jeffrey-Ede/datasets/README.md

 # Example Visualization

 Here is an example tSNE visualization for 19769 96x96 crops from STEM images.
 It was created by training a VAE to encode images means and standard deviations in 64 dimensions.
 Standard deviations were then used to weight the clustering of means in 2 dimensions by tSNE.
-Finally, map points were uniformly separated and images are shown on a 20x35 grid for tSNE points closest to grid points.
+Finally, map points were uniformly separated.
+Images are shown on a 20x35 grid for uniformly separated tSNE points closest to grid points.

-first 50 [principal components](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) by using a perplexity of 127.4, 10000 iterations and [scikit-learn defaults](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) for other parameters.

 <p align="center">
   <img src="vaegan/vae_stem_downsampled_96x96_uniform.png">